About cookies on this site

 Where’s my meme?
 Oh, here it is!

 You are not limited to use variables only in tags and triggers, variables can also contain other variables.
-To name a few examples: Lookup table, Regex Table, Google Analytics Settings Variable.
+A few examples are the Lookup table, Regex Table.

 #7.
 Not all variables will work if JavaScript is disabled in a browser